bezebee/Readme-Template-NYHack-January-24/README.md

-<h3>THIS TEMPLATE IS ONLY TO BE USED ON THE OCTOBER HACKATHON PROJECT</h3>
+<h3>THIS TEMPLATE IS ONLY TO BE USED ON THE JANUARY HACKATHON PROJECT</h3>
 <h4>Please do not use it for the course project work</h4>
 <br>
 <h1 align="center"><strong>💲💲💲 Phantom Forge: A Halloween Hackathon 💲💲💲</strong>